PROFILE OF THE COLLEGE

 Riedl Hall houses the main campus Security Office.

-The James W. Kehoe Center for Advanced Learning, located in Shelby, houses classrooms, laboratories, faculty offices, College Now and Tech Prep, the Event’s Office, banquet facilities, workforce development, Small Business Development Center, Manufacturing Extension Program, and the Business, Industry and Technology branch of the Business, Industry, Technology, Education, Professional, and Public Services Division.
+The James W. Kehoe Center for Advanced Learning, located in Shelby, houses the Ralph Phillips Conference Center, classrooms, laboratories, faculty offices, College Now Engineering and Business programs, Tech Prep, Workforce Partnership, Small Business Development Center, Ohio Manufacturing Extension Partnership, and the Business, Industry and Technology branch of the Business, Industry, Technology, Education, Professional, and Public Services Division.

 The Urban Center, located in downtown Mansfield, features a 15-station computer lab for study and online instruction, a distance learning “smart” classroom as well as general classroom, counseling rooms and offices, and a small business incubating center.